ronandownes/restricted-dog-cnn/README.md

 # Restricted Dog Image Classification Using CNN Transfer Learning

+## LaTeX documents

+The complete report, poster, presentation and slide sources are maintained in [`latex/`](latex/README.md).
+GitHub Actions compiles all four documents automatically and refreshes the PDFs in [`docs/`](docs/), so the project does not depend on Overleaf.

 **Benchmarking ImageNet-pretrained convolutional neural networks for restricted-versus-unrestricted dog image classification**

 **Ronan Downes**